Washington Railway and Electric Company: Legacy

-The bus garage at 2112 Georgia Avenue transferred with the other assets to Capital Transit in 1933 and then to D.C.
+The Washington Railway and Electric Company (WRECO) bus garage at 2112 Georgia Avenue was built by WRECO in 1930.
+It was transferred with the other assets to Capital Transit in 1933 and then to D.C.
 Transit in 1955.
 In 1972, WMATA chose not to buy it from D.C.
 Transit as part of their take-over of transit operations in DC.
-It eventually came into the ownership of Howard University and sits vacant.
+It eventually came into the ownership of Howard University and sits vacant, though there are plans to redevelop it.